Genius/perspectives/README.md

 set up in later version of Rails.
 The other big different is that, in Rails 2, you'll want to use `respond_to` instead of `respond_with` (although that part should "just work")

+## Other benefits

+Besides shared rendering environments between the client and server, and easy-to-implement russian doll caching, Perspectives also force you to write views "the write way."
+Views in Perspectives world have a nice separation of concerns, where Mustache templates deal simply with laying out data in markup, and Perspectives deal with your business logic.

+This separation of concerns makes testing a whole lot easier than testing in ERB land, since Perspectives are just ruby objects.
+While you'd have to render an ERB template and inspect its output in order to testing it, Perspectives can just be created and individual logic sections tested.

 ## Philosophy

 The core idea behind perspectives if that, if we use Mustache templates for templating, we can